schrodingercats-sudo/upi-scam-checker/VOICEGENIE_SETUP.md

 - Double-check your campaign ID in the VoiceGenie dashboard
 - Verify your workspace ID is correct
 - Ensure your API token has the necessary permissions
+- Make sure you've created an actual campaign and are using its real ID (not the placeholder)

 ### "VoiceGenie API not properly configured" Error
 This error occurs when the environment variables are not set or are using placeholder values.

 **Solution**:
-- Check that your [.env](file:///c:/Users/prath/OneDrive/Desktop/projects/upi checker/.env) file contains the VOICEGENIE_TOKEN and VOICEGENIE_WORKSPACE_ID variables
+- Check that your [.env](file:///c:/Users/prath/OneDrive/Desktop/projects/upi checker/.env) file contains the VOICEGENIE_TOKEN, VOICEGENIE_WORKSPACE_ID, and NEXT_PUBLIC_VOICEGENIE_CAMPAIGN_ID variables
 - Ensure the values are your actual credentials, not the placeholder values

+## Finding Your Campaign ID

+To find your campaign ID:

+1. Log in to your VoiceGenie dashboard
+2. Navigate to the "Campaigns" section
+3. Find the campaign you want to use (or create a new one)
+4. The campaign ID is usually displayed on the campaign details page
+5. It might look something like: `camp_1234567890abcdef` or similar

 ## Testing the Integration
 After configuring your credentials: